christinegp/docs/howto/manage_rewards.md

 ---
 # Create and Manage Rewards

-This *How To* will explore the steps to create and manage rewards in the Stellar platform.
+This *How To* will explore the steps to Create and Manage Rewards in the Stellar platform.

-The steps involved in creating and managing rewards are:
+The steps involved in Creating and Managing Rewards are:

 1. [Create a New Reward](#new)
 2. [Manage Reward Redemptions](#redemptions)